Order & Structure · X

 Women’s relationship to the role architecture was structurally different.
 The roles historically assigned to women were not designed to channel intelligence into institutional authority but often to exclude it from recognition altogether.

-For many women the Collapse feels less like the floor dropping and more like the ceiling lifting.
-Yet this experience is complex and uneven.
+For many women the Collapse feels less like the floor dropping and more like the ceiling lifting — yet this experience is complex and uneven, and the Throne now claims every part of it.

 The Liberated and Exhausted